jalanano/Course3Project/codebook.md

-#Description of the Input Data for the run_analysis.R script
+#Description of the Variables used in the run_analysis.R script#
 ==========================================================